Edwin J. Godfrey: Military career

-Godfrey was commissioned a second lieutenant in the United States Marine Corps in 1954.
+Godfrey was commissioned a second lieutenant in the United States Marine Corps in June 1954.
+After graduation from The Basic School, he was assigned to the 2nd Marine Division at Camp Lejeune, North Carolina.
+Through 1964, he had assignments to the United States European Command headquarters, Camp Pendleton with the 1st Marine Division, and Okinawa Prefecture with the 3rd Marine Division.

-During the Vietnam War, he was assigned to the 3rd Marine Division as commander of the 3rd Shore Party Battalion and then as S-3 of the 9th Marines.
+During the Vietnam War, while assigned to the 3rd Marine Division, Godfrey commanded the 3rd Shore Party Battalion and was then S-3 of the 9th Marines.
 In the late 1970s, Godfrey worked with the Joint Chiefs of Staff and the staff of Sylvester R. Foley Jr.—commander of the United States Seventh Fleet.
 From 1981–84, he was "Assistant Division Commander of the 3d Marine Division", commander of the 9th Marine Amphibious Brigade, and commander of the 3d Force Service Support Group.

 In 1987, Major General Godfrey was the commander of III Marine Amphibious Force in Okinawa, Japan.
-That 9 September, President Ronald Reagan nominated Godfrey to take command of United States Marine Corps Forces, Pacific with a commisserate promotion to lieutenant general and a move to Camp H. M. Smith in Hawaii.
-Having accepted the promotion, Lieutenant General Godfrey retired from the Marines on 1 November 1989, receiving the Navy Distinguished Service Medal for his service "as Commanding General, Fleet Marine Force, Pacific/Commander, Marine Corps Bases, Pacific, from 2 October 1987 to 31 October 1989."
+On 9 September, President Ronald Reagan nominated Godfrey to take command of Fleet Marine Force, Pacific with a commiserate promotion to lieutenant general and a move to Camp H. M. Smith in Hawaii; Godfrey accepted the promotion, and took command on 2 October, relieving Major General Richard M. Cooke.

+Lieutenant General Godfrey retired from the Marines on 1 November 1989, receiving the Navy Distinguished Service Medal for his service "as Commanding General, Fleet Marine Force, Pacific/Commander, Marine Corps Bases, Pacific, from 2 October 1987 to 31 October 1989."